Anxiety and the Creative Person

 - I often feel a sort of low-level underlying feeling of dread and jitteriness — is this anxiety?

 I hope this page will provide some useful ideas and starting points that will serve as a springboard to help you find some interesting, transformative, creative answers within yourself.
+The number one thing to begin with is to try and develop a stance of friendly curiosity towards your anxiety, instead of judging it as bad and something to be extinguished.

 - Handling Panic Attacks: 7 Simple Tools You Can Use